 Lara has significant experience with preparation and strategy for depositions, mediations and hearings, and works hard to prepare effective and creative defense strategies to efficiently and favorably resolve cases.
 Lara is also skilled at providing pre-suit advice to reduce or avoid litigation and assisting clients in developing strategies to resolve claims in a cost-effective manner.
 As a proud Colombian, Lara is able to converse in Spanish, which aids her clients in saving costs and time when cases involve Spanish-speaking insureds, witnesses, or other parties.

-While in law school, Mrs. Clark served as Editor-in-Chief of the Journal of Intellectual Property Law from 2011 to 2012, and was the recipient of the Law School Association Scholarship for her Service as Editor-in-Chief.
+While in law school, Lara served as Editor-in-Chief of the Journal of Intellectual Property Law from 2011 to 2012 and was the recipient of the Law School Association Scholarship for her Service as Editor-in-Chief.
 She authored a student note which was published in a nationally recognized law journal: How to Get the Mona Lisa in your Home Without Breaking the Law: Painting a Picture of Copyright Issues with Digitally Accessible Museum Collections, 18 J. Intell.
 Prop.
 L. 567 (2011).

 University of Georgia, School of Law, J.D., 2012